atsukotominaga/music-teaching/README.md

 - ideal.csv: ideal performance data / used to remove performance errors.

 ### Rmd
-- instruction.Rmd: RMarkdown for a instruction sheet (html)
+- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter (html)

 ### Jupyter notebook
 - image_generator.ipynb: Python script to generate experimental stimuli (png; see more information on jupyter notebook)